City Clerk's Office

 Q: Where can I obtain a Marriage License and information?

-Q: Can I obtain a marriage license at your office?
+Q: Can I obtain a marriage license from your office?

 Q: Can the Evanston City Clerk sign my Marriage license?

-A: Yes, the City Clerk and the Mayor can solemnize marriages pursuant to the Illinois Marriage and Dissolution of Marriage Act 750 ILCS 5/ et seq.
-Please contact our office to make an appointment at cityclerk@cityofevanston.org or 847-448-8189.
-If you wish for the Mayor to solemnize your marriage, please contact him directly at DBiss@cityofevanston.org.
-For emergency marriages or religious marriages, you may contact former City Clerk Pastor Rodney Greene at Raptors0304@hmail.com or (847) 208-7607.
-He is available if needed for all couples, denominations, and civic and religious weddings.
-You may make any donation for his services.
+A: Yes.
+The Evanston City Clerk and the Mayor can solemnize marriages pursuant to the Illinois Marriage and Dissolution of Marriage Act 750 ILCS 5/ et seq.
+Please contact the Office of the City Clerk to make an appointment at cityclerk@cityofevanston.org or 847-448-8189.
+Our office can set aside up to 30 minutes for a solemnization ceremony.
+If you would like the Mayor to solemnize your marriage, please contact him directly at DBiss@cityofevanston.org.
+For emergency marriages or religious marriages, you may contact former City Clerk and Pastor, Rodney Greene at Raptors0304@hmail.com or 847-208-7607.
+He is available to all couples, regardless of denomination, for both civil and religious weddings.
+You may make a donation as you wish for his services.

-Q: Where is the nearest Cook County Office?
+Q: Where is the nearest Cook County Clerk's Vital Records location?

 Q: How do I sign-up for Public comment?